 So what if I am one?

-If you're reading this and feel that you fit the profile of a chronic procrastinator, you may think that it's not a big deal to be one.
-After all, your life might be functioning fine, and you've made it through many of the setbacks caused by your procrastination.
-However, keep in mind that it may catch up with you one day, and it can get to a point where it disrupts your life and negatively impact other people's opinion of your character.
+If you feel like you fit the profile of a chronic procrastinator, you may think that it's not a big deal to be one.
+Your life might be functioning fine, and you've made it through many of the setbacks caused by your procrastination.
+However, keep in mind that it may catch up with you one day, and it can get to a point where it disrupts your life and negatively impacts other people's opinion of your character.
 Further, it's not exactly comfortable living as a chronic procrastinator.
 In fact, Ferrari found that procrastinators have more regrets than nonprocrastinators for things that they didn't do.
 "Stop stressing yourself over it.
 Life is short — leave a legacy," says Ferrari.
 "There are too many places to see and too many things to do in life to just procrastinate and wait and living in a bubble of fear of getting it done."